KI-ASIC-TUM/time-coded-SFT/README.md

 * _time_step:_ Time elapsed per simulation step.
 It must be `1` for simulations in Loihi
 * _mode:_ Choose between _dft_ or _fft_
 * _framework:_ Choose between _numpy_, _brian_, or _loihi_
-* _current_decay_: Selects the decay of input current over time.
+* _current_decay_: Decay of input current over time.
 For replicating the original S-FT, the value should be `0`
 * _measure_performance:_ meant for measuring the energy and time performance in Loihi, this functinoality is not yet implemented
 * _samples_per_chirp_: Number of samples taken.
 If the _fft_ mode is chosen, the number of samples N can only be a power of 4, i.e., 16, 64, 256, 1024
 * _chirps_per_frame:_ How many chirps from the dataset to simulate